Why would you want to unitize your portfolio? I mean life is short – and there’s a lot of good stuff on Netflix.

 Or perhaps you’re a passive investor keen to see how the returns from your DIY ETF portfolio compares to Vanguard’s LifeStrategy fund?

-Whatever the motivation, you’ll need to track and compare your performance versus active and index funds to know for sure.
+Whatever the motivation, you’ll need to track your performance versus active and index funds to know for sure.

-And that means comparing your returns calculated using the same methodology that they use.
+And that means comparing your results calculated using the same methodology that they use – portfolio unitization or time-weighted returns.

 If you think you’re a great investor but really you’re lagging the market by 3% a year, it will have a disastrous impact on your wealth compared to if you’d used index funds.